DIGITAL TECHNOLOGIES POLICY

 - the school’s commitment to promoting safe, responsible and discerning use of digital technologies, and educating students on appropriate responses to any dangers or threats to wellbeing that they may encounter when using the internet and digital technologies

 Staff use of technology is governed by the Department’s Acceptable Use Policy – note that not all school have a local policy and there is no requirement to have one].

 For the purpose of this policy, “digital technologies” are defined as being any networks, systems, software or hardware including electronic devices and applications which allow a user to access, receive, view, record, store, communicate, copy or send any information such as text, images, audio, or video.

 Sunshine Heights Primary School understands that safe and appropriate use of digital technologies including the internet, apps, computers and tablets provide students with rich opportunities to support learning and development in a range of ways.

 Through increased access to digital technologies, students can benefit from enhanced learning that is interactive, collaborative, personalised and engaging.
 Digital technologies enable our students to interact with and create high quality content, resources and tools.
 It also enables personalised learning tailored to students’ particular needs and interests and transforms assessment, reporting and feedback, driving new forms of collaboration and communication.

 Digital technology, if not used appropriately, may present risks to users’ safety or wellbeing.
-At Sunshine Heights Primary School, we are committed to educating all students to be safe, responsible and discerning in the use of digital technologies, equipping them with skills and knowledge to navigate the digital age.
+Sunshine Heights Primary School is committed to educating all students to be safe, responsible and discerning in the use of digital technologies, equipping them with skills and knowledge to navigate the digital age.

 - use online sites and digital tools that support students’ learning, and focus our use of digital technologies on being learning-centred